JKU-ICG/AOS/SERV/README.md

 ## Quick tutorial

-#TODO:- Add Demoscript to upload and download the data demonstrating the usage of server
+#TODO:- Add demo script to upload and download the data demonstrating the usage of server